ck852/Data-Analysis-GUI/README.md

 https://github.com/ck852/patchbatch/issues

 **Note that this software is currently in beta.
 There may be bugs and irregularities that were not seen in development.
-You are encouraged to validate your initial results against a trusted data analysis program such as WinWCP to ensure that all data processing modules are functioning as expected.**
+You are encouraged to validate your initial results against a trusted data analysis program such as WinWCP to ensure that all data processing modules are functioning as expected.
+See the Validation section at the end of this README for more information.**

 ## Introduction